rmzetti/hover-exec/READMORE.md

 Using go as a 'scripting language'.
 Note that the go.mod and go.sum files provided in the 'test' directory need to be in the following folder: \
-`echo %p` //hover here (in the editor) to view the actual path for your system
+`echo %g` //hover here (in the editor) to view the actual path for your system

 ```go
 // '''go